 You’ll find Birmingham in the heart of England, benefitting from both a major cosmopolitan city and the beautiful countryside just a stone’s throw away.
-Birmingham has a major train station (Birmingham New Street station) where you can reach all corners of the UK easily, and is less than two hours from London by rail.
+Birmingham has a major train station (Birmingham New Street) from where you can reach all corners of the UK easily, and which is around 90 minutes from London by rail.

-Birmingham is surrounded by a network of motorways, and has an international airport just 10 minutes on the train from the city centre, which is perfect for a weekend trip to a range of European cities.
-Rumali recently decided to spend the weekend in Edinburgh.
+Birmingham is surrounded by a network of motorways, and has an international airport just 10 minutes on the train from the city centre - perfect for a weekend trip to a range of European cities.
+Our student Rumali recently decided to spend the weekend in Edinburgh...

 Rumali, from Poole, 2nd year Political Science and International Relations